Questions About Therapy:

-Growing Self’s founder Dr. Lisa Marie Bobby is a pioneer in online therapy, online life coaching and online marriage counseling.
-Since 2009 Dr. Bobby has been working with clients all over the world through video conferencing, and now specializes in online video-based counseling and coaching.
+Growing Self’s founder, Dr. Lisa Marie Bobby, is a pioneer in online therapy, online life coaching, and online marriage counseling.
+Since starting her Denver therapy practice in 2009, Dr. Bobby has been working with clients all over the world through video conferencing and now specializes in online video-based Zoom counseling and coaching.

 Why Is Online Counseling and Coaching Becoming So Popular?

 The short answer is obvious: Online therapy is easy!
 However, there are many important and perhaps less obvious reasons that online counseling and coaching has become preferable for many clients.
 Well before Covid-19 made online meetings our new normal, I was practicing online therapy and online life coaching — often even with clients who lived down the street from my Denver therapy office!

 Why?
 Why would my clients rather meet with me for therapy online, rather than drive half a mile to my office?
 There are actually quite a few reasons (that go above and beyond the time factor, or the mild hassle of having to transport themselves to my office and back.)
 While ease and accessibility are two of the top reasons that online coaching and counseling works, they are not the only reasons – and some of the other reasons may surprise you!

 This one comes as a surprise to many people, but I’ve found it to be true time and time again: Online Zoom therapy and Zoom counseling calls often facilitate greater emotional intimacy for clients and therapists than in-person sessions.

 I think this increased emotional intimacy from online therapy comes from the comfort that people enjoy while being in their own homes.
 No matter how nice and cozy therapists make their offices, it’s hard to match the feeling of security that people get from being in their own safe, familiar spaces.